Last Updated on December 17, 2019 by Audrey Scott

 Earlier this year, we collaborated with the World Travel and Tourism Council (WTTC) on a three-part series entitled Travel as a Force for Good.
-In connection with its latest campaign we have been invited to explore what “Freedom to Travel” means to us.
+In connection with this campaign we have been invited to explore what “Freedom to Travel” means to us.
 As we did, we reaffirmed that the right to travel is not only important to us as individuals, but also to the communities we visit, and to the world and our shared humanity.
 Here’s why.

 After having traveled together to over 90 countries during the last fifteen years, we are often asked, “What’s the greatest lesson you’ve learned?”